LiorSinai/liorsinai.github.io/_posts/2024-08-10-micrograd-3-ir.md

 end
 {% endhighlight %}

-This code requires a definition for the `Pullback` struct as well as the `ignored` functions.
+This code requires a definition for the `Pullback` struct as well as the `ignored` function.

-Firstly, the `Pullback` struct.There are no closures in lowered Julia code, so instead [Zygote.jl](https://fluxml.ai/Zygote.jl/stable/internals/#Closure-Conversion-1) stores the pullbacks in a generic struct:
+There are no closures in lowered Julia code, so instead [Zygote.jl](https://fluxml.ai/Zygote.jl/stable/internals/#Closure-Conversion-1) stores the pullbacks in a generic struct:

 {% highlight julia %}
 struct Pullback{S,T}